garethr/garethr-digitalocean/README.md

 ## Limitations

-Currently the module only manages the `droplet` resource.
+Currently the module only manages the `droplet` resource, with some limited experimental  suport for `domains`.